Internectio/Locuscraft/README.md

 ###Activity Feed

-**Tasks**
-The activity feed is the medium through which the user will do things on the internet in a personalized and exploratory way.
+The activity feed is the medium through which the user will do things on Locuscraft/the internet in a personalized and exploratory way.
 Activies in the activity feed will be a reflection of their interests.
-The activies can be filtered and sorted in various ways including most popular, highest rated, newest, and other more specific ways depending on the activity.
+The activies can be filtered and sorted in various ways including most popular, highest rated, newest, and other more specific ways depending on the activity and category.

+Activities include posts and tasks.

+####Posts

-An activity on Locuscraft is similar to a post on reddit.
-Likewise, interests are similar to subreddits.
-The key difference is the way an activity is rated and organized, by users as well as how interests are rated and organized.
+A post on Locuscraft is very similar to a post on reddit.
+Likewise, interests are similar to subreddits (in regard to the fact that adding an interests is like subscribing to a subreddit).
+Posts can be liked or disliked by users which will serve as a gauge of their popularity.
+They can be organized the same way as on Reddit (hot, top, rising, new, etc.).
+"Hot" will require an algorithm to determine what is hot.
+Users will be able to comment on posts as well.

+The key differences will be in further review and organization.

+At the top of the activity feed will be popular posts related to the user's interests.
+After ten posts, there will be an option to "see more" which will simply extend the page and show ten more posts.
+Below this option, will be the next subdivision of activity which is tasks.

+####Tasks

+Tasks must be encouraged to get users to really contribute to Locuscraft.
+Next to Tasks, it will say "Contribute to your interests!" or something like that.

+Users will automatically have tasks based on their interests.
+It will be a constant feed, that is constantly updated just like posts.

+Tasks will vary based on the entry they are associated with, but examples include surveys, linking web addresses to entries, adding descriptions to entries, answering user questions (to the best of their ability), being active in forums, etc. You might ask, how can we know if a user is being honest on these tasks and not just farming for points or trolling?
+We can ensure points are only awarded to honest users by having other users in the community check their answers.
+This, itself, will be another community task, to check users and ensure that they gave an actual response, or linked an actual website, or wrote an actual description.

 There will be an option at the top right corner of every task saying “Not now”.
 If the task is marked as urgent, or if the due date is upcoming soon, a warning message will appear notifying them and they will have two options: “I know” (continue) or “Okay, I’ll do it”.
 If this turns out to be annoying, it might be changed.

-Daily Tasks

 Long-term Tasks